kahihia/Django-SecurityAPI/source/API/setup.rst

    $ source venv/bin/activate

-**In the following, all the `export` lines can be put at the end of the file `/venv3/bin/activate`.
+**In the following, all the :code:`export` lines can be put at the end of the file :code:`/venv3/bin/activate`.
 It is easier to define the env variables that way since those lines are executed when lauching the venv.**

 You have to set some variables in your virtual env.
 First the "secret key" for the app (needed by Django).
-You can use `site
+You can use this `site
 <http://www.miniwebtool.com/django-secret-key-generator/>`_ to generate one.

 .. code-block:: shell